sudhamshapp/sudhamsh-mars-terraform/README.md

 terraform.tfvars
 conditional expressions
 modules in terraform
-terraform state deep dive| remote backend | state locking
+terraform state deep dive| remote backend with s3| statefile locking with ddb

+terraform state file - record the information of the infrastructure that it has created